parteincerta/dotfiles/notes/macos-setup.md

   - Add the following locations to Spotlight Privacy list:
     - System: `/opt`, `/usr/local`, `/Library` and `/System`.
     - User: `~/{Developer,Library,.cache,.config,.local,.m2,.ssh}`.
+- iCloud
+  - Authenticate with the iCloud account.
+  - Disable the synchronization of Stocks, Home, Wallet and Sire.
+  - Enable FireVault with iCloud authentication in Privacy & Security.
+  - Allow Apple Watch to unlock macOS in TouchID & Password.
+  - Sign out of Game Center.
 - Safari
   - View: Show status bar.
   - General
     - Safari opens with: _All windows from the last session_.
-    - New windows open with: `Start page`.
+    - New windows open with: _Start page_.
-    - New tabs open with: `Start page`.
+    - New tabs open with: _Start page_.
     - Homepage: `https://github.com/parteincerta`.
     - Disable _Open "safe" files after downloading_.
   - Search